Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Lifetime and Crossing Time for the Boundary Data of the Setup in

 with the factors $4$ and $12$ coming from the number of corresponding links in the boundary graph.
 Then, the crossing time can be read off directly from this expression as $T_c=2 \pi m/\gamma$, in agreement with the numerical estimate in equation \eqref{eq:crossingTimeInExplicit}.
 Setting $T=T_c$, we have

 Thus the lifetime will scale as $\tau(m) \sim e^{ \frac{\Xi}{t(m)} }$ with $\Xi = 24 \, (\zeta^\pm)^2 \approx 1820$, in agreement with equation \eqref{eq:LiftimeInExplicit}.

-These results are verified numerically in the figures below.
-We briefly summarize their content with further details given in their description.
+These results are verified numerically in the figures discussed below.
+We now briefly summarize their content, further details are given in the figure captions.
 The amplitude estimate is shown in Figure \ref{fig:numsGauss}.
 We see that a pronounced peak is present in the interval of the bounce time $T$ for which the estimate is reliable.
 The value of $T$ at the peak is the crossing time $T_c$.
 In Figure \ref{fig:numsImmirzi} we verify that $T_c$ is given by $T=2 \pi / \gamma$.
 In the following two figures we show that the lifetime scales as $\tau(m) \sim e^{-\Xi/t(m)}$ with $\Xi$ a positive constant.
 Instead of $\tau(m)$, we plot $-t(m) \log \tau(m)$ against $m$.
 In Figure \ref{fig:numsLifeConst} we see that $-t(m) \log \tau(m)$ is constant in the mass $m$ and does not depend on the power $n$.
 In Figure \ref{fig:numsLifeHbar} we verify that for $t=m^2/\hbar$, $\Xi$ scales as the inverse of $\hbar$.